Economy of Venezuela: Mining

-Agriculture
+Agriculture, aquaculture, livestock and forestry

 Agriculture in Venezuela accounts for approximately 3% of GDP, 10% of the labor force, and at least a quarter of Venezuela's land area.
 Venezuela exports rice, corn, fish, tropical fruit, coffee, beef and pork.
 The country is not self-sufficient in most areas of agriculture.
 Venezuela imports about two-thirds of its food needs.
 In 2002, American firms exported $347 million worth of agricultural products, including wheat, corn, soybeans, soybean meal, cotton, animal fats, vegetable oils and other items to make Venezuela one of the top two American markets in South America.
 The United States supplies more than one-third of Venezuela's food imports.
 Recent government policies have led to problems with food shortages.
 During times of high oil revenues domestic agriculture was neglected in favor of imported products, but when oil revenues fell and the currency experienced hyperinflation, the cost of acquiring those imported goods became prohibitive for most Venezuelans.